 Nathan wagged his finger in Elijah’s face.
 “My little brother passed the Well of Harod and showed as much respect as an uncircumcised Philistine?”

 “In there?
 Where’s the water?
 How was I…?
 Hey, I’m not as unlearned as you think.”
-He recited, “At the Well of Harod, Gideon chose men who cupped water in their hands, but those who got on their knees and sucked it in—like we do—he sent home.”
+He recited, “At the Well of Harod, Gideon chose men who cupped water in their hands—”

-Nathan started them toward the river again.
 “Don’t give up your studies, young man.”
+Nathan started him toward the river again.

 “Not true, Nate.
 Not true.
-Listen, a guard ran by, and he passed me again as he walked back to the fort.
+A guard ran by, and passed me again as he walked back to the fort.
 He never glanced at me.
 Not once.”
 Elijah thrust his chin up.
-“That’s when I realized what was King David’s finest moment.”
+“That’s when I figured out King David’s finest moment.”
 He nodded at Nathan in time with their strides.
-“I’ll make Dad so proud.”
+“Can’t wait to tell Dad.”

 “Finest moment?”
 Nathan’s eyebrows came together.

 “That time he hid right out in the open.”
 Elijah raised his palms facing each other.
 “Saul and his men went along one side of the mountain.”
 He waved his left palm.
 “David and his men on the other side.”
 He waved his right palm.
 “Hiding in plain sight, just like me.”